 "Sir," rejoined Mrs. Sparsit, "there was wont to be an elasticity in you which I sadly miss.
 Be buoyant, sir!"
-Mr. Bounderby, under the influence of this difficult adjuration, backed up by her compassionate eye, could only scratch his head in a feeble and ridiculous manner, and afterwards assert himself at a distance, by being heard to bully the small fry of business all the morning.
-"Bitzer," said Mrs. Sparsit that afternoon, when her patron was gone on his journey, and the Bank was closing, "present my compliments to young Mr. Thomas, and ask him if he would step up and partake of a lamb chop and walnut ketchup, with a glass of India ale?"
-Young Mr. Thomas, being usually ready for anything in that way, returned a gracious answer, and followed on its heels.
-"Mr. Thomas," said Mrs. Sparsit, "these plain viands being on the table, I thought you might be tempted."
-"Thankee, Mrs. Sparsit," said the whelp.
+Mr. Bounderby, under the influence of this difficult adjuration, backed up by her compassionate eye, could only scratch his head in a feeble and ridiculous manner, and afterwards assert himself at a distance, by being heard to bully the small fry! business all the morning.
+"Bitzer," said Mrs. Sparsit that afternoon, when her patron was gone on? journey, and the Bank was closing, "present my compliments to young r.
+Thomas, and ask him if he would step up and partake of a lamb chop and wut ketchup, with a glass of India ale?"
+Young Mr. Thomas being usually reador anything in that way, returned a gracious answer, and followed on its is.
+"Mr. Thomas," said Mrs. Sparsit, "these plain viands being on table, I that you might be tempted."
+"Thank'ee, Mrs. Sparsit," said the whelp.
 And gloomily fell to.
 "How is Mr. Harthouse, Mr. Tom?" asked Mrs. Sparsit.

-"Oh, he's all right!" said Tom.
+"Oh, he's all right," said Tom.

 "Where may he be at present?"
-Mrs. Sparsit asked in a light conversational manner, after mentally devoting the whelp to the Furies for being so uncommunicative.

-"He is shooting in Yorkshire," said Tom.

-"Sent Loo a basket half as big as a church
+Mrs. Sparsit asked in a light conversational manner, after mentally devoting the whelp to the Furies for being so uncommunicative. Ą "He is shooting in Yorkshire," said Tom.
+"Sent Loo a basket half as big as a church, yesterday."
+"The kind of gentleman, now," said Mrs. Sparsit, sweetly, "whom one might wager to be a good shot!"

-yesterday."

-"The kind of gentleman, now," said Mrs. Sparsit sweetly, "whom one might wager to be a good shot!"

 "Crack," said Tom.